Ten Core Convictions

 Worship should strike a healthy balance among four approaches or dimensions to its cultural context: worship is transcultural (some elements of worship are beyond culture), contextual (worship reflects the culture in which it is offered), cross-cultural (worship breaks barriers of culture through worship), and counter-cultural (worship resists the idolatries of its cultural context.

 "You are the salt of the earth; but if salt has lost its taste, how can its saltiness be restored?
 It is no longer good for anything, but is thrown out and trampled under foot.”
-(Matt.
-5:13)
+(Matthew 5:13)

-They sing a new song: "You are worthy to take the scroll and to open its seals, for you were slaughtered and by your blood you ransomed for God saints from every tribe and language and people and nation; (Rev. 5:9)
+They sing a new song: "You are worthy to take the scroll and to open its seals, for you were slaughtered and by your blood you ransomed for God saints from every tribe and language and people and nation; (Revelations 5:9)

 - What aspects of our worship are transcultural?